Holidays abroad this summer unlikely for most Britons, scientist warns

 “I think international travel this summer is, for the average holidaymaker, sadly I think, extremely unlikely,” Tildesley, a professor of infectious disease modelling at the University of Warwick, told BBC Radio on Saturday.

-His warning is a further setback for the travel industry’s recovery prospects during the peak vacation season.
+“We’ll look at the rates both here and abroad and the impact of new variants to understand whether its safe to make that move,” he told Sky News.

-Airlines and holiday companies such as British Airways (part of International Consolidated Airlines), easyJet and TUI are desperate for travel to resume after a year of COVID-19 restrictions which has left them struggling financially.
+Any ban on travel beyond May 17 would be a further blow for the aviation industry’s recovery prospects.

-Tildesley, a member of the Scientific Pandemic Influenza Modelling group which reports into the government’s Scientific Advisory Group for Emergencies (SAGE), said travel overseas and the variants that could be imported could undermine Britain’s vaccine programme.
+Airlines and holiday companies such as British Airways (part of International Consolidated Airlines), easyJet and TUI are desperate for travel to resume after a year of COVID-19 restrictions.

-“I think we are running a real risk if we do start to have lots of people going overseas in July, for instance, and August, because of the potential for bringing more of these new variants back into the country,” Tildesley said.
+Tildesley is a member of the Scientific Pandemic Influenza Modelling group which reports into the government’s Scientific Advisory Group for Emergencies.

-Britain has already given half of its adult population a first vaccination, putting it far ahead of the rest of Europe, but existing vaccines are thought to be not as effective against some variants now surging in parts of Europe.
+“We are running a real risk if we do start to have lots of people going overseas...because of the potential for bringing more of these new variants back into the country,” Tildesley said.

 Our Standards: The Thomson Reuters Trust Principles.